cmu-phil/tetrad-manual-rtd/docs/workflows/choose-an-algorithm.md

 Notes:
 - Scores naturally penalize overly complex graphs.
-- Results can be sensitive to penalty strength.
+- Results can be sensitive to the choice of penalty strength.

 ---